mate-academy/layout_html-form/readme.md

 1. You can group fields with [fieldset](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/fieldset) tag
 2. The form should have correct `method` and `action`
 3. Follow the [code style guide](https://mate-academy.github.io/style-guides/htmlcss.html)
+4. `<textarea>` is a tricky tag to format:
+    - it requires you to put a closing tag on the same line as `>` of the openning tag, not to have a default content and be able to see the placeholder;
+    - at the same time if it have several attributes you need to put each of them on its own line;
+    - so use the next formatting where `>` is moved 1 position left from normal alignment
+      ```html
+      <textarea
+        class="..."
+        placeholder="..."
+     ></textarea>
+      ```